How It Works

 - In the event that the initial capital distribution is up to 80% then once any creditors have been paid in full and the only outstanding matter is receipt of tax clearance, a further payment of 50% of the company’s assets being held are distributed to shareholders.

-- Once confirmation has been obtained from HMRC that there are no outstanding tax matters, the remaining company assets being held will be distributed to the shareholders.(N4)
+- Once confirmation has been obtained from HMRC that there are no outstanding tax matters, any remaining company assets being held will be distributed to the shareholders.(N4)